rahulch95/UofT-Course-Parser/README.md

 ###### http://coursefinder.utoronto.ca/
 ___
 It is currently written implemented as a flask server and I plan to add gunicorn to it soon.
+The main work so far is done only on the parser itself (and not the API).